-Lender Versus Borrower Paid Mortgage Transactions
+Lender versus Borrower Paid Mortgage Transactions

-Lender Versus Borrower Paid Mortgage Transactions
+Lender versus Borrower Paid Mortgage Transactions

-In this blog, we will discuss lender versus borrower-paid mortgage transactions.
+In this guide, we will discuss lender versus borrower paid mortgage transactions.
 Mortgage brokers can often opt to go with a borrower paid for by a mortgage borrower to save the borrower’s commissions.
 There is no such thing as free in the mortgage industry.
-The way mortgage rates charged is the higher the lender’s compensation, the higher the mortgage rates.
-Mortgage brokers can only charge a maximum of 2.75% yield spread premium.
-The yield spread premium is the compensation the mortgage broker makes.
+The way mortgage rates charged is the higher the lender’s compensation, the higher the rates.

 Can Mortgage Brokers Get You Lower Rates?